compute group/group command

 This document describes how the long-range group-group calculations are performed.

 This compute calculates a global scalar (the energy) and a global vector of length 3 (force), which can be accessed by indices 1-3.
 These values can be used by any command that uses global scalar or vector values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 Not all pair styles can be evaluated in a pairwise mode as required by this compute.
 For example, 3-body and other many-body potentials, such as Tersoff and Stillinger-Weber cannot be used.
 EAM potentials only include the pair potential portion of the EAM interaction when used by this compute, not the embedding term.